Heretic Review

 Written and directed by A Quiet Place and 65 scribes Scott Beck and Bryan Woods, Heretic’s strength — ironclad performances aside — is its meticulous dialogue, which sees the girls attempt to debate theology, consciousness and the tenets of faith with an increasingly deranged opponent.
 Meanwhile, Grant’s professorial blowhard stages delightfully pompous monologues — dripping with implied threat — in an attempt to dismantle the Mormons’ belief system using reason, historical precedent and a game of Monopoly.

 The genius here is less in the rhetoric, though, than in the razor’s edge upon which this fraught confrontation is balanced.
 As the women gradually begin to suspect they might be in trouble, Beck and Woods construct a delicate cage of social norms and politeness that prevents the two Mormons from extracting themselves, weaponising good manners to deliver an unbearably tense first half that leaves you utterly exhausted as false smiles fade and tears well in the corner of formerly bright eyes.
-“Are we still pretending my wife is back there somewhere?”
+“Do you still believe my wife’s back there somewhere?”
 Reed chirps jovially, after regrettably informing the pair that there’s no way for them to leave.

 Tension that tightly wound can’t be maintained indefinitely, however, and the film’s second half, in which the peril is far more overt, falls back upon more traditional horror beats, losing a little of the earlier edge.
 The finale also falters slightly, ultimately failing to deliver answers nearly as interesting as the questions it has posed.
 Meanwhile, gore-hounds and seasoned horror-heads may find all the pontificating and murderous foreplay frustrating — make no mistake, this is a very slow burn.
 But for those with a hankering for a more cerebral scare this Halloween, Heretic is an unapologetically intellectual chiller that’s as challenging for the mind as it is for the nerves.